 Shall come to thee, O Israel.

 If reaching out is not an option, God has already reached out to you.
-He has offered you his infinite love and through that love you can have infinite hope.
+God has offered you infinite love and through that love you can have infinite hope.

 When you have infinite love and infinite hope, the line at the post office doesn’t throw off your whole day.
 When you have infinite love and infinite hope, you don’t need to go into debt buying Christmas presents.
 When you have infinite love and infinite hope, you can be gracious to the hostess at the restaurant.
 When you have infinite love and infinite hope, you can courageously experience your emotions.